To build C applications that use the Wasmer runtime as a host for guest Wasm modules, you will need a C compiler installed (

 To install gcc on Windows, you will probably want to install a GNU environment on windows.
 We suggest using MinGW.

-Next, let's take a look at building a simple Hello World Example!
+Next, let's take a look at some examples!